nidandre/Basic-Triptych/README.md

-# Basic-Triptych
+# Anki Basic-Triptych
-Basic template card to learn English vocabulary with both a British and an American MP3
+Basic Anki template card to learn English vocabulary with both a British and an American MP3

 Here is an example of my basic template card to learn English vocabulary with both a British and an American Mp3.